mrisher/smtp-sts/reporting.md

 If multiple TXT records for `_smtp-tlsrpt` are returned by the resolver, records which do not begin with `v=TLSRPTv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.
+If the resulting TXT record contains multiple strings, then the record MUST be treated as if those strings are concatenated together without adding spaces.

 Parsers MUST accept TXT records which are syntactically valid (i.e. valid key-value pairs separated by semi-colons) and implementing a superset of this specification, in which case unknown fields SHALL be ignored.